CoMMALab/MR.POP/README.md

 ```

 ## Running Benchmarks
 MR. POP currently has two sets of benchmarks.
 The first is a set of 50 bin packing problems with four Frankas in the scene, totaling 28 degrees of freedom.
 The second is a set of 50 shelf reaching problems with five Frankas in the scene, totaling 35 degrees of freedom.
-The problems were based on the xECBS benchmark.
+The problems were based on the xECBS planner [benchmark](https://arxiv.org/html/2404.00143v1).

 To run the four Franka benchmark:
 ```